 Considering the features and benefits of a CMMS

-Every CMMS has a wide range of features with different levels of capability and customization.
-Simply reading a list of all the tools will not get you any closer to choosing the best CMMS for your operation.
+Every CMMS offers many features with varying levels of capabilities and customisation.
+However, you need to closely see how each feature best matches your requirements.
 This section assists you in strategically evaluating CMMS features and determining which software is the best fit for your operation.

 Other factors to consider when comparing CMMS features

-- If you have any questions about a feature, don’t hesitate to contact a provider.
+- If you have a query about the features offered, feel free to ask your provider.
 They can explain whether or not that feature is available, as well as how it appears in use.

 - Examine whether each CMMS option has a mobile version.
-A mobile CMMS app allows you to work on the go and can be a very useful tool.
+A mobile CMMS app gives you the flexibility to work from anywhere.

 - Consider features other than the CMMS platform, such as training and support.